israelfenor/onelo/CONTRIBUTING.md

 ## Setup

-Onelo requires a standard Rust setup with Rust version equal or greater than 1.45.
+Onelo requires a standard Rust setup with Rust version equal or greater than 1.46.

+### GNU/Linux

+Make sure you also have the development packages of openssl installed.
+For example, `libssl-dev` on Ubuntu or `openssl-devel` on Fedora.

 ## Testing